-Mergers and acquisitions pose special challenges when software assets are involved.
+Mergers and acquisitions (M&As) pose special challenges when software assets are involved.

 How Software Acquisitions Go Wrong

 In 2018, DisputeSoft was retained by a defendant in a breach of contract suit TritiumSoft, LLC v.
 Tritium, Inc. The plaintiff, who had acquired the defendant’s proprietary software through a corporate merger, alleged that the defendant had violated a contractual provision warranting that the software would be free of any open source material that might impede its marketability.
 Software developers previously employed by the defendant had incorporated source code protected by the GNU General Public License into the software.
 As the plaintiff did not conduct a source code audit until after the acquisition, it did not discover the presence of open source until after the deal had been finalized.
 Similarly, had the defendant conducted a source code audit prior to the sale, the open source content could have been discovered and replaced, potentially avoiding an expensive legal dispute.